clock-icon ORDERED BY 5 PM, DELIVERED NEXT DAY package-icon FREE SHIPPING FROM CHF 150 icon-schweizer-standort BASED IN SWITZERLAND

 100% resistant corn dextrin.

-Recommended use: Stir 5 g powder (= 1 measuring spoon) per serving into a little liquid of your choice, or add to other foods or meals.
+Recommended use: Stir 5 g of powder per serving (= 1 measuring spoon) into a little liquid of your choice, or add it to other foods or meals.
 Take 1-2 servings daily.

 Notes: Do not exceed the stated recommended daily dose.
-If you have existing health conditions, we recommend consulting a doctor before taking this product.
-This product is not a substitute for a balanced and varied diet and a healthy lifestyle.
+If you have existing health issues, we recommend consulting a doctor before taking this product.
+This product is not a substitute for a balanced and varied diet or a healthy lifestyle.
 Keep out of reach of small children.
 Store in a cool, dry place.

 Edubily places great importance on developing and manufacturing products on a scientifically sound basis.
-Manufacturing takes place at experienced partners in Germany and Austria, who are regularly inspected without prior notice and are certified according to IFS Food and HACCP.
+Their production is carried out by experienced partners in Germany and Austria, who are regularly inspected without prior notice and are certified according to IFS Food and HACCP.
 This means Edubily meets strict hygiene and safety requirements.
-In addition, all products are tested again in independent laboratories for factors such as heavy metals, nutrient levels, and potential contaminants.
-Edubily's goal is not simply to offer any dietary supplements, but safe and effective ones that support health and well-being through well-designed formulas and continuous development.
-This means fitness athletes and health-conscious people can be sure they are getting a high-quality, responsibly designed product.
+In addition, all products are tested again in independent laboratories for factors such as heavy metals, nutrient levels and possible contaminants.
+Edubily's goal is not simply to offer just any dietary supplements, but safe and effective ones that support health and well-being through well-designed formulas and continuous development.
+This gives fitness athletes and health-conscious people confidence that they are receiving a high-quality, responsibly designed product.

 Best before: 05.05.2027